microsoft/vscode-docs/release-notes/latest.md

 Hi,

 We are back from the holidays and are rolling again, looking forward to the [Build 2016 conference](http://build.microsoft.com/).
-For //Build we're focused on making VS Code Accessible, available in additional lanugages, and stabilizing on a 1.0 API.
-Outside of these fundamentals, perhaps the most impactful work item in the January release is the enablement of the [Salsa](https://github.com/Microsoft/TypeScript/issues/4789) preview in VS Code.
+For //build, we're focused on making VS Code accessible, available in additional languages, and stabilizing on a 1.0 API.
+Outside of these fundamentals, perhaps the most impactful work item in the January release is enabling the [Salsa](https://github.com/Microsoft/TypeScript/issues/4789) preview in VS Code.
 Read more below, give it a try, and let us know what you think.

 ## JavaScript - Salsa Preview